skynetigor/Intercepting/README.md

             Console.ReadLine();
             /* Output:
+                This info from middleware!
                 Method AddSomeModel1 has started execution.
                 SomeModel1 {"Name":null,"Count":0} was added
                 Method AddSomeModel1 has finished execution and returned True.
+                This info from middleware!
             */
         }